2000 Pacific typhoon season: Typhoon Kirogi (Ditang)

 On June 30, an area of disturbed weather was identified roughly 650 km (405 mi) east of the Philippine island of Mindanao.
 This system gradually organized as it remained stationary, prompting the JTWC to issue a TCFA the following day.
 The JMA and JTWC began monitoring the disturbance as a tropical depression early on July 2, with the former classifying it as 05W.
 Several hours later, PAGASA also issued their first advisory on the depression, giving it the local name Ditang.
 Tracking northward, the system intensified into a tropical storm, at which time it received the name Kirogi, before undergoing rapid intensification late on July 3.
 Following this phase, the storm attained typhoon intensity and developed a well-defined 59 km (37 mi) wide symmetrical eye.
 Typhoon Kirogi attained its peak intensity early on July 4 with winds of 155 km/h (100 mph 10-minute sustained) and a barometric pressure of 940 mbar (hPa; 27.76 inHg).

 In Japan, hundreds of residents were evacuated as Typhoon Kirogi approached the country.
 Since the storm weakened considerably from its peak intensity, damage was much less than initially anticipated.
 In all, damages from the storm amounted to 15 billion yen (2000 value, $ million USD) and 3 confirmed fatalities.

 Typhoon Kai-tak (Edeng)

 On July 2, a low pressure area formed north west of the Philippines and became a tropical depression on July 3 and started to drift northward, becoming a storm on the 5th and a typhoon on the 6th.
 Kai-tak continued northward, hitting Taiwan on the 9th.
 Kai-tak dissipated on the 11th over the Yellow Sea.
 It was named after Hong Kong's old international airport, Kai Tak Airport.

 The combined effects of Kai-tak and Tropical Depression Gloring led to the collapse of a large garbage pile, devastating a scavenger community with 300 shanty homes near Manila.
 At least 218 people died in the avalanche – some of whom were decapitated by machinery – and at least 73 others were injured.

-Tropical Depression 07W (Gloring)

-Clouds from TD Gloring (07W) affected Northern Luzon, Central Luzon, Southern Luzon, Bicol Region, and Parts of Visayas, but no damage or casualties were reported.

-Tropical Depression 08W

-On July 13 an area of low pressure formed over Luzon and moved north west, and strengthened into a tropical depression on July 14.Tropical Depression 08W made landfall over Yangjiang, Guangdong, China on July 17 and dissipated inland.